Big Bird: Costume and portrayal

 Big Bird was designed by a drawing from Jim Henson and built by Kermit Love in 1969.
 The design was based on a previous Henson creation, a 7 ft dragon that the puppeteer created for a La Choy advertising campaign.
 The Big Bird performer is completely enclosed within the costume, and extends their right hand over their head to operate the head and neck of the puppet.
-The Muppeteer's left hand serves as the Bird's left wing, while the right wing is stuffed and hangs loosely from a fishing line that runs through a loop under the neck and attaches to the wrist of the left hand.
+The Muppeteer's left hand serves as Big Bird's left wing, while the right wing is stuffed and hangs loosely from a fishing line that runs through a loop under the neck and attaches to the wrist of the left hand.
 The right hand thus does the opposite of the left hand: as the left hand goes down, the right hand is pulled up by the fishing line.
-A secondary muppeteer would be used in scenes where Big Bird uses both his wings or holds something in the right wing.
+A secondary Muppeteer would be used in scenes where Big Bird uses both his wings or holds something in the right wing.
+The Muppeteer also moves Big Bird’s eyelids using a trigger controlled by their pinky finger.

 Henson's original sketch for Big Bird.
 Left: the puppet's exterior appearance.
 Right: Cutaway image showing how the puppet is operated.

 Big Bird's body suit weighs ten pounds, and his head weighs four pounds.
 According to writer Louise Gikow, the heat inside the suit is "unbearable, and it's extraordinarily difficult to hold Big Bird's head."

 Different versions of Big Bird are portrayed in some international versions of Sesame Street.
 For example, the Dutch version has a blue bird named Pino.
 In the Latin American version (Plaza Sésamo), Big Bird's parrot cousin, Abelardo Montoya, is featured.
 He appears similar to Big Bird, but he is green.

 Big Bird's appearance has changed over the years, as has his personality.
 He originally had very few feathers on the top of his head; his body feathers were also more shaggy and unkempt.
 As time went on he gradually gained more feathers on his head, giving it a more rounded appearance, and developed a blaze-like crest of lighter yellow feathers above his eyes.
 His body feathers got fluffier, rounder and more well groomed as well.
 His personality developed over time from a more dopey and "bird-brained" character into the gentle, childlike innocent he is known as today.
 Although all the Sesame Street Muppet characters are technically ageless, Big Bird is psychologically written to represent a six-year-old.

 The costume is partially assembled by company American Plume & Fancy Feather, using the tail feathers from turkeys; as the feathers are rarely clean, company owner Anthony Trento calls the Big Bird costume his "toughest customer".
 Sesame Workshop is said to reject roughly 90 percent of all the feathers selected for use on the costume.